1989–90 Paris Saint-Germain FC season

-The 1989–90 season was Paris Saint-Germain's 20th season in existence.
-PSG played their home league games at the Parc des Princes in Paris, registering an average attendance of 17,397 spectators per match.
-The club was presided by Francis Borelli and the team was coached by Tomislav Ivić.
-Oumar Sène was the team captain.
+The 1989–90 season was the 20th season in the history of Paris Saint-Germain FC.
+PSG played their home league matches at the Parc des Princes, attracting an average of 17,397 spectators per match.
+The club's president was Francis Borelli, and the team was managed by Tomislav Ivić, with Oumar Sène serving as captain.
+PSG finished fifth in Ligue 1, reached the round of 64 in the Coupe de France, and the second round of the UEFA Europa League.
+Zlatko Vujović was the team's top scorer, netting 11 goals in all competitions, including 10 in the league.

 Players

-As of the 1989–90 season.
+Squad

+Players who featured in at least one official match for the club.